Affine Grassmannians and the geometric Satake in mixed characteristic: Generalities on perfect schemes

-\begin{lem} Let $H$ be an affine perfect pfp scheme over $k$ acting on a perfect php scheme $X$ over $k$.
-Then there exists a smooth affine algebraic group $H'$ of finite type over $k$, acting on an algebraic space $X'$ of finite presentation over $k$, whose perfection gives the original action map. \end{lem} \begin{proof} Recall the following basic fact: let $H$ be an affine group scheme over $k$, with ring of functions $A$.
+\begin{lem} Let $H$ be a pfp perfect affine group scheme over $k$ acting on a pfp perfect affine scheme $X$ over $k$.
+Then this action arises as the perfection of an action of a smooth affine algebraic group $H'$ over $k$ on an affine scheme $X'$ of finite type over $k$. \end{lem} \begin{proof}Recall the following basic fact: let $H$ be an affine group scheme over $k$, with $A$ its ring of functions.
 Let $\rho: V\to A\otimes_k V$ be a representation of $H$.
-Then $V$ is the union of finite dimensional $H$-modules.
+Then $V$ is a union of finite dimensional $H$-modules.